Published by Christina Riley. Last Updated on September 2, 2023.

-Beautifully decorated with natural wood, you’ll be staying just 10 minutes from downtown Asheville.
+Beautifully decorated with natural wood, you’ll stay just 10 minutes from downtown Asheville.
 Grab dinner from one of the city’s awesome restaurants and be home in time to watch the sunset over the mountains.

-Why we love it: Accessed by a swinging bridge, this luxurious and romantic treehouse is exactly what you’re going to want for your next North Carolina getaway!
-This Airbnb is on 14 acres, and only 20 minutes from Asheville.
+Why we love it: Accessed by a swinging bridge, this luxurious and romantic treehouse is precisely what you’re going to want for your next North Carolina getaway!
+This Airbnb is on 14 acres in Old Fort, only 20 minutes from Asheville.

 Make sure to soak up the romance in the jacuzzi and pick up some local beer to enjoy in the secluded forest.

-The treehouse is a queen-size mattress that is accessed via a stadder (stairs and ladder combo).
-Also, all of your personal business is done via a composting toilet and solar shower.
+The treehouse is a queen-size mattress accessed via a stadder (stairs and ladder combo).
+Also, your personal business is done via a composting toilet and solar shower.

 Retreat to a secluded oasis at night, but enjoy all the things to do in Charlotte during the day.

-Make sure to stop at NoDa Brewing and grab a six-pack for relaxing in the hammock together.
+Make sure to stop at NoDa Brewing and grab a six-pack to relax in the hammock together.

-Why we love it: Cherry Treesort isn’t just The Big Nick that’s pictured above, but instead a collection of five beautiful and unique treehouses in China Grove, Rowan County.
-We choose to showcase The Big Nick because it is the largest treehouse and offers three queen beds.
+Why we love it: Cherry Treesort isn’t just The Big Nick pictured above, but a collection of five beautiful and unique treehouses in China Grove, Rowan County.
+We showcase The Big Nick because it is the largest treehouse and offers three queen beds.

-We personally love the idea of retreating in the woods with some friends and exchanging laughs high up in the trees!
+We personally love the idea of retreating into the woods with some friends and exchanging laughs high up in the trees!